alexisvdb/singleCellHaystack/README.md

 `singleCellHaystack` is a package for predicting differentially expressed genes (DEGs) in single cell transcriptome data.
-It does so without relying on clustering of cells into arbitrary clusters\!
+It does so without relying on clustering of cells into arbitrary clusters!
 Single-cell RNA-seq (scRNA-seq) data is often processed to fewer dimensions using Principal Component Analysis (PCA) and represented in 2-dimensional plots (e.g. t-SNE or UMAP plots). `singleCellHaystack`